Jarno458/TsRandomizer/ReadMe.md

 # Known bugs
 ##### I am aware of these issues, but i found them small enough not to fix at this moment
 * When you already got the blade-orb and kill the kitty boss while standing at the items spawn point you will trigger the item pickup message but no item is rewarded
--> * To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore -> * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
+* To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore
+* Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * Sometimes the download terminals do not correctly reward thier items (need reproduction instructions)
 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
+* -> minimap doesnt reset

 # Todo
 ##### Things i plan on doing in the future